 Notes

-1 This is a compilation of the Local Government (Administration) Regulations 1996 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 3 February 2012 of the Local Government (Administration) Regulations 1996 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table